tjthejuggler/JugCoach/docs/notes.md

 immediate todo

-get rid of the id number in the patterns list

-dont show pattern id numbers in tools, always replace them with the pattern name and the number of balls in ()s

 make a search box in the random pattern that limits the random patterns that are shown

 get rid of the bug that shows an empty tag in the pattern details page